French trial of Equatorial Guinea leader’s son postponed until June - Nigeria Today

 French trial of Equatorial Guinea leader’s son postponed until June

+Obiang has not appeared in France to answer the charges of laundering embezzled public funds, which expose him to a sentence of 10 years in jail and big fines if convicted.

+The case is the first of several to reach court in a broader judicial investigation into allegations of illicit acquisitions in France by long-time leaders and family relatives in several African countries including Gabon and Congo Republic.

-The post French trial of Equatorial Guinea leader’s son postponed until June appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post French trial of Equatorial Guinea leader’s son postponed until June appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG